CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/translations-from-backend.md

 sidebar_position: 4
 ---

-# Translations from backend
+# Translations from Backend

 ## Description

 When using AppEngine, you can define your translation resource files directly in your project plugin.
-If you created a plugin with CompuTecthe AppEngine Plugin Template, the translation file is already added and registered.
+If you created a plugin with CompuTec AppEngine Plugin Template, the translation file is already added and registered.
 Translations require the following to work:

 1. The translations file is an XML file with the following structure: